baturayo/Frequent-Word-Sequence-Mining-for-Donald-Trump-Tweets/README.md

 python sequential_words_analyser_apriori.py -f DATASET -s minSupport -n topNMostFreqSequences
 ```
 * DATASET: Input data where there are transactions
-* minSupport: optional parameter and default value is
+* minSupport: Minimum support percentage value for Apriori algorithm.
+Default value is 0.02 and it can have any value
+between 0 and 1
- 0.02.
-It is the minimum support value for Apriori algorithm <br />
+ 0.02.  <br />
-* topNmostFreqSequences: optional parameter and default value is 5.
-The parameter will
+* topNmostFreqSequences: The parameter will
 print the top N most frequent word sequences.
+It is optional and default value is 5
 <br />

 Example script for TrumpTweets data: